Senapura railway station

 Senapura railway station is a station on Konkan Railway in Byndoor Taluk Udupi District.
 It is at a distance of 646.192 km down from origin.
 The preceding station on the line is Bijoor railway station and the next station is Kundapura railway station.
+It is nearest station to famous Maravanthe beach on the shores of Arabbi Samudra approximately six(6) kilometre from Senapura railway station on Konkan Railway Corporation (KRCL) train route.

+As of 6 January 2025, the following trains have stop at Senapura(SEN) station: